hmphu/Ultimate_Onyx/README.md

 Check whether the module is succesfully installed in **Admin > Stores > Configuration > Advanced > Advanced**.

 > Make sure that you have installed Magento cron jobs by this command `php bin/magento cron:install` if not so please run this command as it's critical for synchronization.
+If this command returns any errors, please refer to https://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-cron.html

 ### Overview

-This module syncs your Magento store with Onyx ERP, modules like Categories, Products and Orders are being synced typically every one hour.
+This module syncs your Magento store with Onyx ERP, modules like Categories, Products, Customers and Orders are being synced typically every one hour.

 ### Usage